*

 New South Wales

 The Longfin Eel is a slow growing species that takes up to 22 years for males and 52 years for females to reach sexual maturity.
-It lives in estuaries and freshwater systems east of the Great Dividing Range until sexual maturity, and then migrates downstream and into the deep tropical ocean waters of the Coral Sea to spawn once before dying.
+In Australia, it mainly inhabits the lower reaches and tidal areas of rivers east of the Great Dividing Range until sexual maturity, and then migrates into the deep tropical ocean waters east of the Coral Sea to spawn once before dying [Pusey et al. 2004].
 This life history strategy can make eels particularly vulnerable to recruitment overfishing [Hoyle and Jellyman 2002].
 The New South Wales commercial fishery targets the fully pigmented sub-adults or 'yellow eels' that return to the estuaries and does not permit fishing on adult eels upstream of tidal waters.
-A minimum size limit of 30 cm TL for Longfin Eel was introduced in 1997 and later increased to 58 cm TL in 2007.
-Some historical catches of juvenile 'glass eels' (40–70 mm total length, TL) and undersized 'yellow eels' (30–58 cm TL) were permitted from estuarine tidal waters for aquaculture seed stock and grow-out between 1995 and 2010 [Pease 2004].
+A minimum size limit of 300 mm total length (TL) for Longfin Eel was introduced in 1997 and later increased to 580 mm TL in 2007.
+Some historical catches of juvenile 'glass eels' (40–70 mm TL) and undersized 'yellow eels' (300–580 mm TL) were permitted from estuarine tidal waters for aquaculture seed stock and grow-out between 1995 and 2010 [Pease 2004].
 Permitted quantities were highly restricted, with total catches of less than 300 kg of 'glass eels' per year (undersized 'yellow eel' catches were included in commercial catch statistics) and aquaculture production of eels in New South Wales ceased in 2014–15.

-Recreational harvests of freshwater eels (of combined species) are estimated to be small in New South Wales, with the most recent estimate of approximately 2 955 eels or around 2.18 t during 2017–18, although another 8 744 eels were caught and released [Murphy et al. 2020].
+Recreational harvests of freshwater eels (of combined species) are estimated to be small in New South Wales, with the most recent estimate of approximately 2,605 eels during 2019–20, although an additional 7,369 eels were caught and released [Murphy et al. 2022].
 These estimates were based on a survey of Recreational Fishing Licence (RFL) Households, comprised of at least one fisher possessing a long-term (1 or 3 years duration) fishing licence and any other fishers resident within their household.
-The equivalent estimated recreational harvest in 2013–14 was smaller, at around 1 024 eels, but a larger number of 16 479 eels were caught and released [Murphy et al. 2020].
-A survey of Aboriginal cultural fishing in the Tweed River catchment identified freshwater eels as one of the main components of freshwater catches [Schnierer and Egan 2016]; however, statewide estimates of the annual Aboriginal harvest of eels in New South Wales waters are unknown.
+The equivalent estimates from previous surveys in 2017–18 and 2013–14 were 2,955 and 1,024 eels, with an additional 8,744 and 16,479 eels caught and released, respectively [Murphy et al. 2020].
+A survey of Aboriginal cultural fishing in the Tweed River catchment identified freshwater eels as one of the main components of freshwater catches [Schnierer and Egan 2016]; however, statewide estimates of the annual Aboriginal harvest of eels in New South Wales waters are unknown but likely to be significant.

-While the data from the commercial fishery suggest that some reduction in biomass has occurred, and a more detailed stock assessment is warranted, overall the above evidence indicates that the biomass of the stock is unlikely to be depleted and that recruitment is unlikely to be impaired.
-Additionally, current fishing effort is a fraction of past levels (157 days fished in 2018–19 compared with 1 880 in 2014–15 and 6 721 in 2001–02).
-This is providing a temporary hiatus and the current level of fishing mortality is considered unlikely to cause the stock to become recruitment impaired.
+While the data from the commercial fishery suggest that some reduction in biomass has occurred historically, and a more detailed stock assessment is warranted before a TACC is introduced in 2024, overall the above evidence indicates that the biomass of the stock is unlikely to be depleted and that recruitment is unlikely to be impaired.
+Additionally, current fishing effort is a fraction of past levels (169 days fished in 2020–21 compared with 1,880 in 2014–15 and 6 721 in 2001–02) [Hall 2023].
+This is providing a temporary hiatus, and the current level of fishing mortality is considered unlikely to cause the stock to become recruitment impaired.
 On the basis of this evidence, the New South Wales part of the stock is currently classified as a sustainable stock.

 Toggle content